 Although my work is influenced by the outside world, I want it serve as an antithesis to it’s frenzy and its really all about finding inner peace both for me in its making and the calming effect I hope it can have on the viewer.

 “I try to make whatever generates a strong feeling of connection within me, both in its making and the pleasure of its perception”

 Shelly is a visual artist, raised in South Africa, of Israeli origin and now working from her studio in North London.
 She completed a Law degree in South Africa and is a self taught artist who turned her attention to painting, after a career in the City of London, alongside having 3 children.

 Her shimmering paired back colour field paintings explore a process of mixing unconventional materials together to create a surface where glitter, paint and pigment particles coalesce to incantatory effect.
-Her process-intensive paintings are non-representational and reductive in nature, exploring elements of colour, materiality and intimacy.
-Things not usually assosciated with art such as glitter, emojis and words are included in her work subverting notions of what is acceptable as art.
+Her process-intensive paintings are reductive in nature, exploring elements of colour, materiality and intimacy and are a response to processes of internal enquiry and external visual influences derived from the world of fashion and social media and her environment.

 Shelly has produced numerous commission pieces for private individuals and has collaborated with interior designers such as Kelly Hoppen.
 She has exhibited in group shows as well as in Art Fairs such as The Affordable Art Fair, Roys Art Fair and The Other Art Fair.
 The artist currently works from her home studio in London, where she lives with her 3 children.